huaijiangzhu/huaijiangzhu.github.io/_pages/teaching.md

 #### ongoing

-- Differeentiable Robot Dynamics (with Vincent Lu)
+- Differentiable Robot Dynamics (with Vincent Lu)

     The goal of this project is to implement forward/inverse dynamics algorithms (ABA/RNEA) that are auto-differentiable with respect to the model parameters (link geometry/mass/inertia) and the generalized coordinates/velocities/accelerations using [Pytorch](https://pytorch.org/) or [JAX](https://opensource.google/projects/jax).
 Such models allow convenient system identification via Gradient Descent while being able to provide uncertainty estimates when trained in ensembles.
 If time permits, students can also integrate such models into a reinforcement learning framework to simultaneously learn policies and interpretable robot dynamics models.